Final report for SW17-016

 3).
 Identify canola, pea, barley, and wheat cultivars along with crop species grown in cover crop polycultures or cocktails that are best adapted to low pH environments (July 2017-April 2020).

-Hypothesis 1 – Soil applications of sugarbeet lime will be effective at remediating acidity and preventing aluminum toxicity in crops.
+1 – Soil applications of sugar beet lime will be effective at remediating acidity and preventing aluminum toxicity in crops.

-Hypothesis 3 – Cultivars will vary in their acid tolerance allowing farmers to better select higher yielding cultivars on acid soils.
+3 – Cultivars will vary in their acid tolerance allowing farmers to better select higher-yielding cultivars on acid soils.

 Objective 1 - On-farm soil acidity remediation and prevention program

-Objective 3 - Canola, pea, barley, and wheat cultivars trials screening for pH tolerance /susceptibility (Dr. Carr will lead in cooperation with Dr. Engel and two participating producers).
+Objective 3 - Canola, pea, barley, and wheat cultivars trials screening for pH tolerance /susceptibility.

-We will identify canola, pea, barley and spring wheat (including several durum entries) cultivars adapted to Montana’s dryland agriculture for susceptibility and resistance to low pH and/or aluminum toxicity.
-Our approach here will be to embed replicated small plot trials inside of fields that have been identified as having production related problems due to soil acidity.
-Two locations will be identified with pH ≤5.2 on private farms in central Montana.
-The study will run for two growing seasons (2018 and 2019) and will consist of a minimum of ten entries per crop species and two pH management levels (-lime, +lime).
-Treatments will be replicated four times in a strip-split-plot design with pH management as main-plots, crop species as sub-plots and cultivar selection as sub-sub-plots.
-The four individual crop species will be seeded in separate areas.
-Individual plots (1.5 x 6.2 m) will be seeded with a small-plot cone seeder.
-The lime material used will be a fine-grind agricultural limestone (i.e. dolomitic limestone, 99.2% passing through a #100 sieve).
-This material was purchased this past-fall, hauled to our field sites in sacks (Figure 2), and spread to the +lime strips at 11.2 Mg ha-1. using the Stoltzfus wet-lime applicator (Figure 3) and with the participation of our cooperating farmers.
+We screened canola, pea, barley and spring wheat cultivars adapted to Montana’s dryland agriculture for susceptibility and resistance to low pH and/or aluminum toxicity.
+Our approach was to embed replicated small plot trials inside of fields that were identified as having production-related problems due to soil acidity.
+Two locations were identified with pH ≤5.2 on private farms near Fort Benton and Geraldine in central Montana.
+The study ran for two growing seasons (2018 and 2019) and consisted of up to nine entries per crop species and two pH management levels (-lime, +lime).
+Treatments were replicated four times in a strip-split-plot design with pH management as main-plots, crop species as sub-plots, and cultivar selection as sub-sub-plots.
+The four crop species were seeded into individual plots (5 x 20 feet) with a cone seeder.
+The lime material was fine-grind agricultural limestone or Aglime (i.e., dolomitic limestone, 99.2% passing through a #100 sieve).
+This material was purchased in fall 2017, hauled to our field sites in sacks (Figure 3), and spread to the +lime strips at 5 ton/ac using the Stoltzfus wet-lime applicator (Figure 4) with the participation of our cooperating farmers.